 - Materials consistently support flexible grouping.
 For example, within each chapter, there are opportunities for small groups in the lab investigations.
-In Grade 7, students are put in small groups for the quick launch and explore labs.
+In Grade 8, students are put in small groups for the quick launch and explore labs.
 The materials provide suggested group sizes with an explanation as to why that group size works best. - Materials consistently support flexible grouping.
-For example, within each chapter, there are opportunities for independent or small-group interactions.
-In Grade 7, teachers are advised to assign activities as independent or group work (page 57, teacher eBook). - Materials consistently support flexible grouping.
+For example, within each chapter, there are opportunities for partner interactions within the "Foster interactions" sections.
+In Grade 8, teachers are advised to allow EB/EL students to work in small groups with native and bilingual English speakers (page 54, Teacher eBook). - Materials consistently support flexible grouping.
 Within the Teacher eBook, when small groups are recommended, there is a note in the instructions indicating how many per group.
-For example, "Assign groups of three...", This activity can be assigned as independent or group work, etc. - Materials consistently support flexible grouping.
+For example, "Assign groups of three...", "This activity can be assigned as independent or group work, etc. - Materials consistently support flexible grouping.
 Suggestions are provided for small group or one-on-one practice and activities.
 Suggestions may be labeled "suggestions for reteaching."